mnot/I-D/Abandoned/http2-encryption/draft.md

 where all available data is collected en masse, being analyzed separately for relevant information.

-It is not a goal of this document to address active or targeted attacks, although future solutions may be complementary.
+A mechanism for limiting the potential for active attack is described.
+This provides clients with additional protection against active attack for a period after successfully connecting to a server using TLS.
+This does not offer the same level of protection as afforded to "https" URIs, but increases the likelihood that an active attack be detected.

-Other goals include ease of implementation and deployment, with minimal impact upon performance (in keeping with the goals of HTTP/2.0).
+A secondary, but significant, goal is to provide for ease of implementation, deployment and operation.
+This mechanism should have a minimal impact upon performance.

 ## Notational Conventions